ThanhVinh-source/Entity-Resolution/README.md

 The AI Playground agent should retrieve relevant context from the AI Search index and cite the retrieved sources.

 For exploratory questions, explanations, and specific review-case lookups, AI Playground works well.
 For exhaustive "list all" outputs, validate with SQL over the source Delta tables.

+### 5. Resync After GraphRAG Document Changes

+If you change notebook `11_graphrag.ipynb` in a way that changes the generated GraphRAG documents, rerun the notebook or the Databricks Job and then sync the AI Search index again.

+Changes that do not require an AI Search sync:

+- Changing the demo `QUESTION`.
+- Changing notebook-only retrieval settings such as `TOP_K`.
+- Changing the manual notebook RAG prompt or answer style rules.

+Those fields affect the manual GraphRAG query inside the notebook, but they do not change the indexed document table used by AI Playground.

+If only the rows in `company_er_graphrag_documents` change, sync the existing AI Search index again.
+If the document table schema or indexed columns change, recreate the AI Search index so the index uses the new structure.

 ## Notes and Limitations